davidacodes/Lucid-AI-Learning-Reader/tasks.md

 - [ ] **T6.2** CI hallucination gate
   - Deliverable: CI job that runs the corpus and fails the build on any non-refusal.
-  - Accept: gate is wired into the default branch protection.
+  - Accept: gate is wired into default branch protection.

 - [ ] **T6.3** Citation-verification audit
   - Deliverable: sampling job that re-validates 1% of generated citations daily in production.